Create a DLP policy to protect documents with FCI or other properties

 In this example, an organization is using FCI on its Windows Server-based file servers; specifically, they're using the FCI classification property named Personally Identifiable Information with possible values of High, Moderate, Low, Public, and Not PII.
 Now they want to use their existing FCI classification in their DLP policies in Office 365.

-First, they follow the steps above to create a managed property in SharePoint Online, which maps to the crawled property created automatically from the FCI property.
+To begin, they follow the steps above to create a managed property in SharePoint Online, which maps to the crawled property created automatically from the FCI property.

 Next, they create a DLP policy with two rules that both use the condition Document properties contain any of these values: